 - This event has passed.

-On Sunday 17th March 2019 supporters will don jump suits and climb to 12,000 feet in an aircraft over the Kent countryside before taking the leap of a life-time.
+On the day our supporters will don jump suits and climb to 12,000 feet in an aircraft over the Kent countryside before taking the leap of a life-time.

 The jump involves freefalling for around 30 – 40 seconds before the canopy opens.
 You will then spend around five minutes enjoying the ride and the views before landing back at Headcorn Airfield.